B1Z0N/iahr/README.md

 ### Syntax error refactoring

 There are much more to learn in the wisdom of python's success.
 It is much easier to write code(commands in chat) when you have a lot of useful errors appearing when you do something wrong.
 So it's a major issue to work on.
+Some ideas on what errors we'd like to provide:

+* Incompatible commands error

+  When there are more or less args than command can take, we'll print `{command} takes more/less args, please check your query`

 ### New commands